dashdanw/drf-toon/README.md

 Native [TOON](https://toonformat.dev/) (Token Oriented Object Notation) parser and renderer for [Django REST Framework](https://www.django-rest-framework.org/).

 TOON is a token-efficient serialization format designed for LLM contexts.
-It can result in **30–60% fewer tokens** than JSO.. drf-toon is built on [`toons`](https://github.com/alesanfra/toons), a high-performance Rust implementation.
+It can result in **30–60% fewer tokens** than JSON.

+`drf-toon` is built on [`toons`](https://github.com/alesanfra/toons), a high-performance Rust implementation meant to mimic the native python `json` package.

 ## Installation